faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/unpaid_clergy.md

-[very rough draft form]

-**I'm looking for feedback and help fleshing this out.
-This is probably biased towards statements suggesting unpaid clergy (which is why I performed the search analysis).
-Even that is probably biased, so I am seeking quotes and search terms which would support the position that living allowances were commonly disclosed and/or openly discussed.**

-edit: 2017-03-12 - shuffled order and reworked several sections.
-Linked to /u/curious_mormon 's anlaysis, added many of the quotes he gathered, re-raised the key point he made from that post.
-Corrected Mormon Doctrine -> Encyclopedia of Mormonism and added mission president entry.

----

 ## Introduction

-As part of its effort to bring a certain level of transparency to the LDS Church, MormonLeaks may be dealing in information that was acquired unethically (i.e., a person may have broken non-disclosure agreements or taken documents they did not have permission to take or approval to disclose).
-In large part, an [ethical analysis of MormonLeaks](https://www.reddit.com/r/mormonscholar/comments/5yfhi7/mormonleaks_seeking_ethical_analysis/) hinges on determining to what extent harm is being inflicted on Church members or investigators by not being aware of certain operating procedures and information which LDS leaders do not disclose to its membership.
-Analyzing the impact of the information that has been leaked thus far seems to be an important component in determining if MormonLeaks[^and_similar_efforts] is ethically justified.

-In early 2017, the salary/stipend of General Authorities was leaked.
+In early 2017, the salary/stipend amount of LDS General Authorities (GAs) [was leaked](https://mormonleaks.io/newsroom/2017-01-09-mormonleaks-releases-4-documents/).
 The Church owned [Deseret News stated](http://www.deseretnews.com/article/865670786/MormonLeaks-dumps-four-new-documents-about-LDS-Church.html):

 > The church long has been transparent about providing living allowances to General Authorities

+While technically accurate (the practice of compensating GAs _was_ disclosed in 1985 in the male-only Priesthood session of General Conference), the question remains as to how broadly transparent the LDS Church has been with leadership compensation.
+How often are members or journalists led to believe that the Church pays no one, and how often is GA compensation explicitly mentioned?

-I am interested in establishing the extent to which the above statement is true and the extent to which members believed, before the leak, that GAs received a living allowance.
-Part of that analysis involves examining statements made by the Church and it's leaders on the topic.
-I begin by seeking to gather every statement made by the Church or leaders that seems relevant to perceptions about General Authority living allowances.
-Then, I perform searches on lds.org to determine the extent to which particular phrases are used in Church publications/materials.
+This document seeks to establish the extent to which the LDS Church has been transparent in providing living allowances to General Authorities.
+First, I present every statement made by the Church or leaders that seems relevant to perceptions about General Authority living allowances.
+Second, I conduct several searches on lds.org using relevant phrases to determine the extent to which the search results provide transparency.
+Next, I examine a series of linked LDS Newsroom articles discussing the LDS Church's unpaid clergy to show the extent to which, in practice, the LDS Church is transparent with GA compensation.
+Finally, I reference anecdotes demonstrating that members themselves frequently taught that no one (including the General Authorities) were paid.

-## Comprehensive collection of statements
+## Statements by LDS leaders and official sources

 ### Explanation *after* the salary/stipden leak